This article looks in detail at how to format dates in your Ancestry tree in a way that gives the most benefit to your family research.

-Are you thinking: do Ancestry date formats really need a full chapter?
+Are you thinking: do Ancestry date formats really need a full article?
 Well, yes if you’ve ever scratched your head at these situations:

 - “Different census records show different birth dates!”